jaydeepw/accent-assignment-01/README.md

 ## Recommendations for future improvements
+- Using ProGaurd for enhanced security by obfuscating the code to protect the app against reverse engineering of the application and reducing the app distributable binary size
+- Showing images for the albums received from the network and cached on the device
+- Data security using encryption
+- Data security using server side authentication
+- Data security using client side authentication for e.g. pattern lock, thumb impression lock
 - Albums list should be paginated
-- Using ProGaurd for security against reverse engineering of the application and reducing the app distributable binary size
-- Showing images for the albums received from the network and cached on the device
+- Using WorkManager for asynchronous data syncing

 ## Requirements
 - Use the latest recommendations from Android Community for